 The authors consider it essential that the obligation to offer standardised Application Programming Interfaces (APIs) be much more widespread to enable consumers to continuously port their data.

-The authors argue that Personal Management Information Systems (PIMSs) facilitate the complex consent management and offer users a centralised dashboard for monitoring and controlling the flow of their data will have a crucial role to play for the wider adoption of data portability.
+The authors argue that Personal Management Information Systems (PIMSs), which facilitate the complex consent management and offer users a centralised dashboard for monitoring and controlling the flow of their data, will have a crucial role to play for the wider adoption of data portability.